guilatrova/gracy/README.md

 **Every request** will be routed to the defined data source resulting in faster responses.

-**Note that parsers, retries, throttling, and similar configs will work as usual**.
+**⚠️ Note that parsers, retries, throttling, and similar configs will work as usual**.

 ## Advanced Usage